 In this month’s Food of the World, we will be traveling to the U.K. aka Britain, Scotland, Ireland.
 My first thought when I saw Britain, yep you guessed it, Fish and Chips!
 One of my all time favorite foods while I was growing up.
 I had great plans to make them this weekend, but it never happened.
 First, I forgot to defrost the fish.
-Then I went off on an adventure with my friend Cheryl.
+Then I went off on an adventure with a friend.
 I honestly woke up yesterday and just could not bring myself to dig out the deep fryer!
 I think that deep down, I knew that I should NOT be deep frying anything.
 So back to the drawing board. 🙂

 I am so glad that I changed my mind!!
 These Pork Chops with Apple and Cider Sauce are absolutely AMAZING!
 Not only are they delicious, but they were so easy to make.
 Want to know a secret?
 I just made them 10 minutes ago!
 I think it took me longer to drive to the grocery store, than it did to make these pork chops.

 Heat the oil in a skillet, and cook the pork chops until browned on both sides…..